pgrignaffini/pgrignaffini/README.md

 - 👀 I’m interested in Web3, especially smart contract and frontend development💻
 - 🌱 I’m currently learning Solidity, NextJS👨🏻‍💻
 - 💞️ I’m looking to collaborate on Web3 hackathon all over the world🌎
-- 📫 How to reach me: you can fine me on Discord -> PulesGizmo#2961
+- 📫 How to reach me: you can find me on Discord -> PulesGizmo#2961

 <!---
 pgrignaffini/pgrignaffini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.